vydimitrov/use-elapsed-time/README.md

 - Toggle play/pause
 - Set start time and duration
-- Easily repeat the measurement
-- Combine with [any easing function](http://www.gizma.com/easing/#l) to get the right animation
+- Adjust update interval to your need

 ## Installation